spykard/Classification-HMMs/README.md

 * Fix general HMM code to be mapped on the states _s<sub>i</sub>_ depending on alphabetical order.
 However, I already have a smart implementation on `Finegrained.py` by using state names as labels instead of "pos"/"neg"/"neu".
 * On the IMDb artificial labels HMM, try to train it only on emotional words instead of all the words while using a state-of-the-art lexicon/tool/whatever.
-* Switch code to object-oriented, where the class has a function to plot results etc.
+* Switch code to object-oriented, where the class has a function to plot results (e.g. functions such as 'compare_length', 'print_console_to_text', 'plot_results').
+* Look for ideal smoothing factor.
+* Look for ideal ensemble of HMMs such as dor product instead of average.
+* Bidrectional HMM.

 ## Counting